open/close all folders

 - In The Sandman, during the 'Cereal Convention', one participant's efforts to promote a magazine on their twisted occupation is one of several things that flag him to the others as a gate-crasher.
 They then show that they really don't care for gatecrashers.

 - In Ender's Game, pre-teens Peter and Valentine Wiggin set up anonymous accounts called "Locke" and "Demosthenes" on the online adult political forums (which serve much the same purpose as the blogosphere in real life).
 They then use Sock Puppet accounts to comment on their main posts in order to quickly gain notice/influence.
-Quite notable as the book pre-dated fora as a large part of internet culture, and in fact pre-dated the World Wide Web.
+Quite notable as the book pre-dated fora as a large part of internet culture, and in fact pre-dated the World Wide Web (but not Usenet).

-- William Shakespeare has an example of this.
-In Julius Caesar, Cassius wins Brutus to his cause by leaving outside of Brutus' home a bunch of petitions written by himself in various handwriting styles, all criticizing Caesar and praising Brutus.
+- In William Shakespeare's Julius Caesar, Cassius wins Brutus to his cause by leaving outside of Brutus's home a bunch of petitions written by himself in various handwriting styles, all criticizing Caesar and praising Brutus.

 - The Charles Stross novel Halting State discusses sock puppets, by name, extensively.
 An apparently missing man turns out never to have existed.